iaxax/le/README.md

 * Modify build/Makefile
 	* set ROSE_INSTALL_DIR to root directory of rose
 	* set BOOST_INSTALL_DIR to root directory of boost
-	* set LE_SOURCE_DIR to root directory of this project
+	* set LE_ROOT_DIR to root directory of this project

 * Make
 ```bash